humu2009/Pano.js/README.md

     view.saveScreenshot(basename, format, quality)

-Take a screenshot of the view and save it as an image file with the expected name, format and quality.
+Take a screenshot of the view and save it as an image file with the given name, format and expected quality.